Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 Bug:
 Unable to find a perk weapon for IRI_DynamicDeploy_Deploy_Uplink redscreen when used by SPARK [0145.72] Warning: Warning, Material fx_cap_n_hold.M_Transmitter_Cyl missing bUsedWithParticleSprites=True!

-HP from armor is lost when redeploying.
-SPARK used wrong animation when redeploying underground?

 #Evacuating a unit or spawning an evac zone should put DD on cooldown of 1 turn.
 #Deploying units should put call evac, evac and deployment itself on a cooldown for 1 turn